tsers-js/core/README.md

 f :: (Observable A, ...params) => Observable B
 ```

-So basically it's just a pure function that transforms (referentially
-transparently) an observable into another observable.
-So all
+So basically it's just a pure function that transforms an observable into
-observable's higher order functions like `map`, `filter`, `scan`
+another observable.
+So all observable's higher order functions like `map`,
-(just to name a few) are also signal transformers.
+`filter`, `scan` (just to name a few) are also signal transformers.

 Let's take another example:
 ```js